entzk/Courses-Taken/README.md

 # Courses-Taken
-List of courses I've taken at McMaster
+List of courses I have taken each year in my undergraduate degree

 ## Year 1
 Introductory Chemistry I and II (CHEM 1A03, CHEM 1AA3)